alomf/alomf/README.md

 <h1 align="center">Hi 👋, I'm Fayham!</h1>
 <h3 align="center">A passionate frontend developer from the UK</h3>

-- 🔭 I’m currently working on **the Scrimba Frontend Developer course, alongside all of the other courses they have available to further improve my skillset**
+- 🔭 I’m currently working on **several solo projects, all of which can be found on my profile repositories**

-- 🌱 I’m currently learning **React, TypeScript and Next.js**
+- 🌱 I’m currently learning **the Scrimba Frontend Developer course, I've choseen this course to improve my skillset as this includes HTML, CSS, JavaScript, React and TypeScript.
+Once this course has been completed, I'll start making progress on the Scrimba AI course.**

 - 📫 How to reach me **alomfn@gmail.com**